Rwanda

 1993 (August)

-The Arusha Agreements are signed between President Habyarimana, the opposition parties and the RPF.
-They plan the sharing of power and the fusion of armies.
+The Arusha Accords were signed between President Habyarimana, the opposition parties and the RPF.
+They provide for the sharing of power and the fusion of armies.

 (October)